The introduction can be found here and Chapter One here.

 Poor Kerensky!
 History’s judgement will be very hard on him for allowing himself be used to get the Council to fail the people’s cause.
 But getting the Council’s agreement to follow the Provisional Government didn't go quietly.
 The Bolsheviks, who were the minority of the Council, fought with all their strength against the idea of the war continuing.
 They had various good advocates in the Council, though probably no-one better than Lenin who had recently been allowed to come home to

-Russia and getting there had joined
+Russia and on arriving had joined

 the leadership of the Bolsheviks.
 He demonstrated what an absurdity it would be for